-- The world-wide business presence exposes the Group to various legal, economic and political risks of different geographical markets. - Any termination, interruption or modification of its business relationship with any of the major customers, whether due to underperformance of the major customers or any other reason, may materially and adversely affects the sales and profitability of the Group. - The Group may fail to anticipate technology innovation and successfully develop and market new products on time, or at all, which would materially and adversely affect its business, financial position and prospects. - Any material increase in the prices of components or loss of major suppliers may materially and adversely affect the business and financial position of the Group. - An impairment of goodwill would adversely affect the financial condition and results of operations of the Group.
+- The world-wide business presence exposes the Group to various legal, economic and political risks of different geographical markets. - Any termination, interruption or modification of its business relationship with any of the major customers, whether due to underperformance of the major customers or any other reason, may materially and adversely affects the sales and profitability of the Group. - The Group may fail to anticipate technology innovation and successfully develop and market new products on time, or at all, which would materially and adversely affect its business, financial position and prospects. - Any material increase in the prices of components or loss of major suppliers may materially and adversely affect the business and financial position of the Group. - The financial condition and results of operations of the Group would adversely affect the impairment of goodwill.